jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

     - “Pick a name for your awesome vault”
     - ❑ Leave the prepopulated name alone!
   - Location
-    - Your new vault with be placed in “~/Documents”
+    - “Your new vault with be placed in ‘~/Documents’”
-    - Use “Browse” button to select `~/Documents/Obsidian_vaults`
+    - ❑ Use “Browse” button to select `~/Documents/Obsidian_vaults`
       - The Hypervisor has already created this folder for you
       - The Hypervisor has also already *opened* this folder for you.
 You can drag this folder’s folder alias icon into the Open/Save dialog box in order to set the correct location.
     - ❑ Click the “Create” button

 ## Unlock your remote vault but… do NOT start syncing
 - If your remote vault is encrypted, you’ll see a dialog box: “The remote vault ‘my vault’ is currently encrypted.
-Enter your password to unlock.
+Enter your password to unlock.”
 - ❑ Enter the encryption password in the “Encryption password” text field
-  - This password is stored in the “Obsidian Sync encryption passwords” 1Password item
+  - (You can find this password stored in the “Obsidian Sync encryption passwords” 1Password item.)
 - ❑ Click the “Unlock vault” button
 - You’ll see a new dialog box: “Setup connection”
   - “You’re now connected to ‘my vault’